kalleigh/getting-cleaning-data-project/README.md

+### Getting and Cleaning Data Course Project

 This file consists of information that will help you through the various files and links you can find in this github folder.
-Start with the

 #### Script link:
-Copy the run_analysis.R script, save it, and run it.
+Run the run_analysis.R script in R
 Script link: https://github.com/kalleigh/getting-cleaning-data-project/blob/master/run_analysis.R

 ####  How does the script work?